MathsJam/mathsjam-site/gathering/uk/archive/2022/index.md

 #### Gavan Fantom: Laplace TRansform
 The Laplace Transform is widely used in certain fields of mathematics and engineering, and yet remains strangely unknown to the rest of us.
 Find out what it is and why it's so useful in this brief introduction.

-#### Colin Beveridge: Puzzles
-I have a couple of puzzles to share with you.
-They involve quilts, flapjacks and resistors.

 #### Goran Newsum: Elections
 A short dive into the maths behind Run-Off electoral systems